Industry This Blog

 Let us assume that a trader or a firm wants to trade stocks via direct market access.
 First of all, a platform will be needed via a broker for availing the facility of direct access to the market.

 Afterwards, the trader will place the order and the broker will do a quick check to find out the margin for opening the position in the market.
 After the necessary checks, the trader will be able to see other market participants’ orders and gauge the market scenario for placing the trade order.
+Stay ahead in the market with a reliable Algorithmic Trading Platform.

 Working of direct market access